Farmer Wants a Wife (American TV series)

-Farmer Wants a Wife is an American reality television series, based on the British show of the same name, in which a bachelor farmer chooses a potential romantic partner among a group of 10 single city women.
+Farmer Wants a Wife is an American reality television series, that is based on the British show of the same name, in which a bachelor farmer is searching for a wife among a group of 10 single city women.

 The series first aired on The CW from April 30 to June 25, 2008.

 The first American season consisted of 8 episodes, during which 10 women are trying to be chosen by a bachelor farmer.
 In that the format differed from the other international versions.
 Shooting locations in the United States were St. Charles, Orchard Farm, and Portage des Sioux, all in Missouri.

-In 2022, it was announced that the series would be revived, with the first series of the revival premiering on Fox in March 2023, with country music singer Jennifer Nettles serving as host.
+In 2022, it was announced that the series would be revived, with the first series of the revival premiering on Fox in March 2023, with country music singer Jennifer Nettles serving as the host.

 The CW

 The Farmer

 Biographical data from The CW unless otherwise noted.